Why Businesses Need Analytics and Insights Now More Than Ever

-Right now, expert marketing research might just be the thing that puts you ahead of your competitors.
+Right now, expert insights on your brand and customer strategies might just be the thing that puts you ahead of your competitors.
 In fact, with disruption, fierce competition, and information overload dominating nearly every industry, it can give you what you need to exceed customer expectations and stay relevant for consumers in the long-haul.
-Here’s why conducting marketing research, especially in this moment, is so crucial.
+Here’s why analytics and insights, especially right now, are so crucial.

 The New Normal is One of Disruption

 That “new normal” we’re all sick of hearing about?
-Yep, it’s here.
+We’re in the thick of it.

-Life and business have changed in so many ways the last few years.
-To weather the storm, many companies leveraged marketing research to gauge how their customers were evolving so they could pivot their messaging, products, and services based on those insights.
+Life and business have changed in so many ways the last handful of years.
+To weather the storms, most companies have been leveraging data, analytics, and insights to gauge how their customers are evolving so they can pivot their messaging, products, and services based on those insights.

 Companies can no longer assume that shakeups impacting them are a fluke or that there won’t be more rounds of disruption ahead.
 That means businesses and their leaders must learn to adapt in a state of constant change – and quickly.
 We call this Adaptive Resilience.